vws-java/Barcode-Lib4J/README.md

 | **PNG** | Raster | - | ✓ | ✓ |
 | **BMP** | Raster | - | ✓ | - |
 | **JPG** | Raster | - | ✓ | - |
-- **PDF**: Compliance with PDF/X-1a:2001 for color-accurate printing in CMYK as well as PDF/X-3:2002 for RGB colors
 - **EPS**: Optional embedding of a TIFF preview for display in graphic applications without their own EPS interpreter
 - **PDF, EPS, SVG**: Coordinates are stored with up to six decimal places for high precision
 - **PNG, BMP, JPG**: DPI resolution is stored in the file header, thereby preserving both the target resolution and the original dimensions of the graphic for later printing; No aliasing, distortion or other unwanted artifacts